12 Best Resorts in Abu Dhabi

-Start your vacation planning with our list of the best resorts in Abu Dhabi.
+Start your vacation planning in Abu Dhabi with our list of the best resorts.

 1. Ritz Carlton Abu Dhabi Grand Canal

-Known for its mammoth swimming pool, which spans 1600 square meters, as well as the resort's views of the neighboring Sheikh Zayed Grand Mosque, the Ritz Carlton sprawls along a 57-acre slice of land, on Abu Dhabi Island's shore of the Khor Al-Maqta.
+Known for its mammoth swimming pool, which spans 1600 square meters, as well as the resort's views of the neighboring Sheikh Zayed Grand Mosque, the Ritz-Carlton Abu Dhabi Grand Canal sprawls along a 57-acre slice of land, on Abu Dhabi Island's shore of the Khor Al-Maqta.

 This five-star resort is a foodie favorite with eight restaurants on-site.
 Li Jiang is one of Abu Dhabi's most renowned dining spots for East Asian flavors, and Mijana serves up high-class Lebanese cuisine, while the Alba Lounge is where you head to partake in the hotel's signature afternoon tea.